LGBTQ rights in Peru: Gender identity and expression

 Transgender people are allowed to change their name so that it matches their gender identity.
 In May 2014, the Peruvian Constitutional Court ruled that a transgender woman could not change her gender on her national identity document.

 On 4 November 2016, a bill allowing transgender people to legally change their gender without the need for surgery was introduced in the Peruvian Congress.
 The bill also seeks to allow transgender people access to passports and other identity documents which match their gender identity.
 As of March 2021, the Gender Identity Law is pending in the legislature, supported by Congresswomen Rocío Silva Santisteban, Carolina Lizárraga, Mónica Saavedra, and the independent parliamentarian Arlette Contreras.

 On 21 October 2016, the Constitutional Court of Peru reversed its 2014 decision, in which the court had determined that sex could only be biological and chromosomal.
 In this new ruling, published on 8 November, the court acknowledged that people are not only defined by their biological sex, but one must also take into consideration their psychic and social reality.
 Therefore, the court now recognizes the right of transgender persons to their gender identity.
 With this decision, transgender people in Peru may apply for a gender change through a judicial process without the need for sex reassignment surgery.
 Judges Manuel Miranda Canales, Marianella Ledesma Narváez, Carlos Ramos Núñez and Eloy Espinosa-Saldaña Barrera were part of the majority.

 In May 2024, Peru's government released a decree declaring "transsexualism" to be a "mental health problem" in order for transgender people's healthcare to be covered by the government's universal health insurance.
 The Ministry of Health (MINSA) released a statement saying that "gender and sexual diversity are not diseases ...
 In this framework, we express our respect for gender identities, as well as our rejection of the stigmatization of sexual diversity in the country."
 MINSA further stated that the decree does not imply transgender people should undergo conversion therapy, which is banned in Peru.
-Despite this, the decree drew outrage from the Peruvian LGBT community for linking transgender identity to mental illness.
+Despite this, the decree drew outrage from the Peruvian LGBTQ community for linking transgender identity to mental illness.
 In the following days, hundreds of protesters marched in Peru's capital in favor of transgender rights, demanding that the decision be reversed.
-The following month in June 2024, Peru's government modified the decree following the backlash and protests from the LGBT community.
+The following month in June 2024, Peru's government modified the decree following the backlash and protests from the LGBTQ community.
 MINSA said it would not refer to transgender people as suffering from any disorder or mental health problem, but instead will use the term "gender discordance" for purposes of health classifications eligible for universal health insurance.

+On 13 May 2025, the Peruvian government enacted Law 32331, prohibiting trans people from using public restrooms in the country.